isabella-riquetti/MyDevMetrics/README.md

 #### Platform and Theme

 You can change the stats display layout to match other platforms.
-Currently the available platform and themes available are:
+Currently, the available platform and themes available are:

 * GitHub
   * Dark